Dana A. Dorsey: The Dorsey Memorial Library

-Dana Anderson Dorsey is often described as Miami's first Black millionaire.
+Dana Albert Dorsey is often described as Miami's first Black millionaire.
 Through his constant reinvesting of his rental income into building more rental property, he was able to be the key player in providing for a new library that would be named after him.
 With that rental income, Dorsey was able to invest in the land, and at one time owned 21 acres of what is now Fisher Island near Miami Beach.
 Just fifteen days before his death, Dorsey donated the land on which the library was to be constructed.

 In addition to the land donation, the ladies of the Washington Heights Neighborhood Association and the Friendship Garden Club worked to raise funds needed to begin construction.
 Dorsey's donation came with an eighteen-month timeline, so the City of Miami also donated $7,000 to meet said deadline.
 The Dorsey Memorial Library, which opened in 1941, was the second to serve the African–American public and is located in Overtown.
 It was the first city-owned building constructed specifically for library purposes, and was used for the next two decades.
 The building is a simple, one-story rectangular block with two wings.
 One wing was designated for adults and the other for children.
 The library began its initial inventory with some 2,000 volumes.
 In 1961, the Dorsey Library was relocated to newer and larger quarters and was renamed the Dixie Park Branch Library.
 In keeping with the policy of naming branch libraries after their geographic location, in 1983 the County Commission changed the name at that time to the Culmer/Overtown Branch Library.

 The Dorsey Memorial Library is important for its historical roots.
 It is a testament to the segregation that existed in Miami.
 The building was crucial in the education of many African–American citizens who lived in the Overtown area (initially called 'Colored Town') during a time when there were few educational options.
 Since the government's facilities for African–Americans were poorly maintained, if created at all, it was left to the African–American community to see to its own educational, recreational and spiritual needs.

 In 2003, the Dorsey Memorial Library was deemed a historical place by the City of Miami.
 When it was deemed historical, it was noted that the building was in poor condition with the potential to continue to deteriorate without continued maintenance.
 On March 2, 2016, a public nuisance lawsuit against the City of Miami was filed in Miami-Dade Circuit Court for the City of Miami's failure to maintain the Dorsey Memorial Library.
 The citations stated that the building was a potential fire or windstorm hazard.
-On January 17, 2018 city leaders held a groundbreaking ceremony to commemorate the restoration of the building.
+On January 17, 2018, city leaders held a groundbreaking ceremony to commemorate the restoration of the building.